Loading...

 On a 20%-commission platform

-A chef who bills £2,000/month in dinner parties.
-Same menus, same customers, same cooking — £4,800/year difference.
-Numbers are illustrative; Yhangry advises chefs to price the commission into their quotes, which shifts the cost to the customer instead.
+A chef with £24,000/year gross booking value.
+Same menus, same customers, same cooking.
+Numbers are illustrative and show platform commission only, before payment-processing fees; Yhangry advises chefs to price the commission into their quotes, which shifts the cost to the customer instead.

 On UpChef you browse real chef profiles with menus, photos and verified reviews, message the chef directly, and book in the app.
-Pricing is the chef's own rate plus a transparent 7% service fee — because we don't take a cut from the chef, there's no hidden margin built into your menu price.
+Pricing is the chef's own rate — because we don't take a cut from the chef, there's no hidden margin built into your menu price.

 Yhangry is a polished, well-established service in the UK with a large chef roster — if you're there, you'll likely get quotes quickly.
 UpChef covers 15 countries, so the same account works for a dinner party in London, a villa in Ibiza, or a majlis in Riyadh.

 Browse private chefs on UpChef →If you're a chef, the maths is the story: 0% vs 20% commission compounds into thousands per year at even modest booking volume.
-If you're a customer, UpChef's transparent 7% fee and direct chat with the chef make pricing simpler — and if you host outside the UK/US, UpChef is present in 15 countries.
+If you're a customer, UpChef's transparent pricing and direct chat with the chef make booking simpler — and if you host outside the UK/US, UpChef is present in 15 countries.

 We're biased — it's our platform — which is why every competitor claim above links to Yhangry's own pages, and why we've listed where they're strong.
 Compare both and pick what fits.

 Yes.
-UpChef takes no commission from the chef's price on any booking — the chef receives 100% of their menu price plus add-ons.
-UpChef's revenue is a 7% service fee that the customer sees as a separate line at checkout.
+UpChef takes no commission from the chef's price on any booking — chefs keep 100% of their listed price.

 Yhangry's public chef pages state a 20% commission charged when a booking is made (as of July 2026), and suggest chefs quote fees inclusive of that commission.
 Check Yhangry's site for their current terms.